1r3n33/intex/docs/BrandSafety.md

 3. Storing Brand Safety Intelligence

-    Let's consider, as a Brand Safety Provider, you would like to store a list of [IAB Brand Safety Taxonomy](#iab) ids corresponding to the content of a given website.
+    Let's consider, as a Brand Safety Provider, you would like to store a list of [IAB Brand Safety Unsafe Categories](#iab) ids corresponding to unsafe content of a given website.
     You should follow the following steps:

-    1. Encoding the list of `type` [IAB Brand Safety Taxonomy](#iab) ids into `bytes` using a specific `format`
+    1. Encoding the list of `type` [IAB Brand Safety Unsafe Categories](#iab) ids into `bytes` using a specific `format`
     2. Computing the `hash` of the website URL as a key to the `bytes`
     3. Calling an Intex Exchange smart contract method to write all these information on the blockchain